Customize a Google Apps service address

-You can make it easy for users to find your core Google Apps services by creating custom web addresses—also know as URLs—to each service.
+You can make it easy for users to find your core Google Apps services by creating custom web addresses—also known as URLs—to each service.
 For example, with a custom address, users can sign in to their Gmail account at mail.yourdomain.com instead of at the longer default address mail.google.com/a/yourdomain.com.
-You can create a custom address for core Google Apps services, including Gmail, Google Calendar, Google Sites, and others.
+You can create custom addresses in your primary and secondary domains for services, including Gmail, Google Calendar, Google Sites, and others.

-- From the dashboard, click Company Profile > Custom URLs.
+From the Admin console dashboard, go to Company profile Custom URLs.

-- If necessary, click Change URL.
-Then fill in the form to create a custom address for each available service, typing a prefix for each new web address.
-Sample prefixes for Google services include mail, calendar, docs, sites, and groups.
+- If necessary, click Change URL and fill in the form to create a custom address for each available service.
+Typing a prefix for each new web address.
+Sample prefixes for Google services include mail, calendar, drive, sites, and groups.

 - Click Save changes.

-- Follow instructions that appear to add a CNAME record with your domain host. add a record for each service whose address you're customizing.
-For example, to create the Gmail address mail.yourdomain.com, add a CNAME record that points mail to ghs.googlehosted.com
+- Follow the instructions that appear to add a CNAME record with your domain host and add a record for each service address you're customizing.
+For example, to create the Gmail address mail.yourdomain.com, add a CNAME record that points mail to ghs.googlehosted.com.

-Adding a CNAME record requires logging in to your account at your domain host's website, not with Google.
-(You might have already done this to verify your domain, in which case you'll find the steps are similar.)
-For step-by-step instructions, see Add a CNAME record.
+To add a CNAME record, sign in to your account on your domain host's website, not with Google.
+(You might have already done this to verify your domain, in which case you'll find that the steps are similar.)
+For instructions, see Add a CNAME record.

 - Click I've completed these steps.